-General The Journal of Dairy Research publishes original scientific research on all aspects of the biology, wellbeing and technology of lactating animals and the foods they produce.
+The Journal of Dairy Research publishes original scientific research on all aspects of the biology, wellbeing and technology of lactating animals and the foods they produce.
 Research Papers report innovative, hypothesis-driven research that is likely to have international impact.
-Research Papers report innovative, hypothesis-driven research that is likely to have international impact.
 Research Communications are shorter and intended primarily for descriptive research and research of regional or technical impact.
 The Journal also publishes additional categories of Research Reviews and Research Reflections, which may be short review articles, opinion papers or hypothesis-based data-less papers.
-It also publishes Letters to the Editor, Book Reviews and Editorials.
-Research Reviews and Editorials are usually by invitation only.
-These Instructions for Contributors give the important information that applies to all submissions.
+It also publishes Letters to the Editor, Book Reviews and Editorials, Research Reviews and Editorials are usually by invitation only.
+These instructions for Contributors give the important information that applies to all submissions.
 Further information specific to the additional categories of article is provided in the Annex.
-Material for publication should be submitted using the Journal's scope, advice on preparing your manuscript and access to track your manuscript through Peer Review.
+Material for publication should be submitted using the online submission system at www.journalofdairyresearch.org where you will also find further details of the Journal's scope, advice on preparing your manuscript and access to track your manuscript through Peer Review.
 If you have been directed to a dedicated submission portal (for a Special Issue, for instance) that is the one to use.
-Submission of a manuscript will be taken to imply that it reports original unpublished work that it is not under consideration elsewhere and that if accepted by the Journal't will not be published lesewhere in any language without the consent of the Editors.
-You will be asked to consideration you will be peer reviewed.
-If it is accepted by publication you will be asked to a formal requirement, authors of submitted manuscripts are strongly encouraged to participate in the Peer Reviewing of other submissions.
-Reviewing of other submissions.
+Submission of a manuscript will be taken to imply that it reports original unpublished work that it is not under consideration elsewhere and that if accepted by the Journal it will not be published elsewhere in any language without the consent of the Editors.
+You will be asked to confirm that you accept these conditions.
+Your manuscript till be peer reviewed.
+If it is accepted by the Journal will be asked to assign the copyright, under certain conditions, to the Journal to help protect your material.
+Although it is not a formal requirement, authors of submitted manuscripts are strongly encouraged to participate in the Peer Reviewing of other submissions.
+Reviewing of other submissions